Bachelor of Arts Degree in Paralegal Studies, Post-Baccalaureate Certificate in Paralegal Studies or Associate of Arts Degree in Paralegal Studies

 College of Saint Mary has joined with Creighton University School of Law in a new, accelerated 3+3 law degree partnership.

-In the new 3+3 program, students spend the first three years of their undergraduate studies at College of Saint Mary.
+In the 3+3 program, students spend the first three years of their undergraduate studies at College of Saint Mary.
 During their junior year, qualified students take the LSAT and apply for admission to Creighton University School of Law.
-Once accepted, their fourth year of undergraduate studies becomes their first year of law school at Creighton.
-All credits earned during that first year of law school are applied to the student’s undergraduate degree at College of Saint Mary.
+Once accepted,the student enrolls in their first year of law school at Creighton.
+The credits earned for the first year of law school are applied to the student’s undergraduate degree at College of Saint Mary.
 The 3+3 program provides not only an early matriculation, but economic savings as well.

 As a paralegal, you’ll work under the supervision of an attorney, conduct research, draft legal documents, interview clients and assist at trial.
 According to the National Association of Legal Assistants Utilization & Compensation Survey, total compensation for paralegals continues to grow with an average of $68,240 in 2020, which is a 1% increase compared to 2018 ($67,578) and an 11% increase over 2016 ($61,671).
 The U.S. Department of Labor predicts that the demand for paralegal professionals will continue growing faster than average, anticipating up to a 15 percent increase in opportunities by 2030.
 The median salary for paralegals is $52,920, and Spanish/English bi-lingual paralegals are in particularly high demand right now.

 Source: U.S. Department of Labor/Employment and Training Administration